BackupTheBerlios/arduino/Arduino/README.txt

 2. (Put it back to reinstall.)

 CHANGELOG
-v0.3.1 Split the wiringlite/include/makefile into mac and windows versions.
+v0.3.2 Split the wiringlite/include/makefile into mac and windows versions. v0.3.4 Now using the serial port specified by Wiring.
+Minor bug fixes.